-Thank you to Tyndale for my complimentary electronic advance reader copy of The Promise of Breeze Hill, which I downloaded via NetGalley.
+Thank you to Tyndale and the Tyndale Blog Network for my complimentary copy of Bread of Angels, which I received in exchange for my honest review.

-Have you read The Promise of Breeze Hill?
+Have you read Bread of Angels?
 Do you plan to read it?
 Let me know your thoughts.

 Page Count: 416